olli0601/PANGEA.HIV.sim/README.md

 The topology of viral phylogenies does not necessarily correspond to the transmission tree, especially when viral infections persist life-long (Pybus OG, Rambaut A, Nat Gen Rev 2009).
 To allow for such incongruencies, we used a particular within- and between host coalescent model that is more fully described elsewhere (Didelot X, Gardy J, Colijn C, Mol Bio Evol 2014; Hall, MD PhD thesis 2015).

-Starting with every index case, viral phylogenies with branch lengths in calendar time are generated through recursive application of a neutral within-host coalescent model.
+Briefly, continuing with every index case, viral phylogenies with branch lengths in calendar time are generated through recursive application of a neutral within-host coalescent model.
 The infection time of the index case is considered as root of the within-host phylogeny of the index case, and any onward transmission events or sampling events as tips.
-Infection and onward transmission times come from the epidemic simulation, and sampling events are described below.
+Infection and onward transmission times are taken from the epidemic simulation, and sampling times are described further below.
 Under these tip and date constrains, the within-host phylogeny of the index case is simulated assuming an increasing effective population size (lognormal model, parameters `v.N0tau`, `v.r`, `v.T50`).
-For each new infection, the process is repeated and the within-host phylogenies are concatenated.
+For each new infection, the process is repeated and the within-host phylogenies of newly infected individuals are concatenated to the corresponding transmission tips of their transmitter.
 The model assumes that a single transmitted virion leads to clinical infection of the newly infected individual.
-The simulation produces a dated viral phylogeny that starts with the index case and ends with all sampled inviduals in the same transmission chain.
+For each index case, the simulation produces a dated viral phylogeny that is rooted at the index case and has as tips the sampling times of all individuals in the same transmission chain that are sampled.

 The following figure shows the lognormal model of the within-host effective population size under default parameters `v.N0tau=1`, `v.r=2.851904`, `v.T50=-2`.
 These were chosen such that the initial population size is 1 and that